• Skip to Content

 If you need to save time, use a resume summary generator to create your summary quickly.
 From there, make adjustments to your summary depending on the job you’re applying for.

-3. Feature your executive abilities in each section of your resume
+3. Feature your skills in each section of your resume

 When you put your executive skills on your resume, don’t just say that you have them.
 Instead, make your claims about your skills believable by including examples of how you’ve used them to impact organizations.